jklepsercyber/defender-detectionhistory-parser/README.md

 ## Artifact Creation Documentation

 DetectionHistory files may be created and found on, at the very least, Windows 10 systems.
-The creation of these files is an afterproduct of Windows Defender's real-time/cloud-delivered protection(ATP) blocking threats such as Potentially Unwanted Applications (PUAs), viruses, worms, trojans, etc. The user should have these features turned on in the Windows Security app, under Windows Security > Virus and Threat Protection > Virus and Threat Protection Settings:
+The creation of these files is an afterproduct of Windows Defender's real-time/cloud-delivered protection(RTP) blocking threats such as Potentially Unwanted Applications (PUAs), viruses, worms, trojans, etc. The user should have these features turned on in the Windows Security app, under Windows Security > Virus and Threat Protection > Virus and Threat Protection Settings:

 ![RequiredSettings](https://github.com/jklepsercyber/defender-detectionhistory-parser/blob/develop/images/security%20settings.PNG?raw=true)